DonFortes/DonFortes/README.md

 ### Hi there 👋, I'm Pavel Nosov

-- 🔭 I’m currently working in KiteGroup GitLab Account
+- 🔭 I’m currently working on KiteGroup projects at GitLab Account
 - 📝 All of my own projects are available [here](https://github.com/DonFortes?tab=repositories)
 - 📫 You can reach me in telegram: @nosov_develop